(selected highlights)

 Employment (summary):

-Executive Director, Plymouth Antiquarian Society, Plymouth, Massachusetts, May 2024 to present
+Executive Director, Plymouth Antiquarian Society, Plymouth, Massachusetts, 2024 to present

-Lecturer in History, Boston University, Boston, Massachusetts, September 2022 to May 2024
+Lecturer in History, Boston University, Boston, Massachusetts, 2022 to 2024

-PhD candidate/Teaching Fellow, Boston University, Boston, Massachusetts, September 2015 to June 2022
+PhD candidate/Teaching Fellow, Boston University, Boston, Massachusetts, 2015 to 2022

-Executive Director, Pilgrim Hall Museum, Plymouth, Massachusetts, September 2013 to July 2015
+Executive Director, Pilgrim Hall Museum, Plymouth, Massachusetts, 2013 to 2015

-Executive Director, Duxbury Rural and Historical Society, Duxbury, Massachusetts, December 1998 to August 2013
+Executive Director, Duxbury Rural and Historical Society, Duxbury, Massachusetts, 1998 to 2013

 Selected Awards: